olcf/cuda-training-series/exercises/hw10/readme.md

 ## **3. Bonus Task - Multi-GPU**

 Remember that a CUDA stream is tied to a particular GPU.
 How can we combine CPU threading with more than a single GPU?
 If you're feeling adventurous, try adapting this homework's code to submit work to 4 GPUs, instead of just one.
-Note that this will requireFeel free to increase the problem size in order to ensure that there is enough work to observe a performance impact.
+Note that this will require keeping track of which cuda stream was bound to which GPU when it was created.
+Feel free to increase the problem size in order to ensure that there is enough work to observe a performance impact.
 Compile and run your code using the following instructions.

 On Summit:
 ```